 With labels removed, the plastic bottles on the right are the three most popular green juice products sold in stores.
 A spoonful of Pines’ Mighty Greens mixed with water is on the left.
+A similar comparison can be made with any of Pines nutrient-dense green superfoods.

 Juice May Not be As Good for You as Thought